 Revealing your location to online predators

 The app uses location to find users, so people can be led right within a mile of where you live thanks to its GPS tracking!
 Strangers having information about where you live is highly risky, and Tinder is famous for letting users meet in person by revealing their location.
-It also can be a breeding ground for letting stalkers and pedophiles be in close reach of your unsuspecting Teen.
+It also can be a breeding ground for letting stalkers and pedophiles be within close reach of your unsuspecting Teen.

 Cyberbullying the unknowing teens